 - provide reporting on the condition of major investments for central agencies, supporting analysis for Cabinet and Ministers on the Government’s digital and ICT-enabled investment portfolio.

-What do agencies need to do at the stage?
+What do agencies need to do?

 Agencies need to work closely with the DTA to meet the requirements for assurance planning and implementation set out in the Assurance Framework.
 Depending on the tier of your investment (as advised by the DTA), you may be required to undertake activities during delivery such as updating your assurance plan, providing independent assurance reports to the DTA, and having a DTA representative on your governance committee.

-What the DTA will be doing at this stage?
+What the DTA will do

 Once an in-scope investment is agreed by Government, the DTA’s focus turns to monitoring implementation of agreed assurance arrangements and ensuring that minimum requirements continue to be met.